MO-RISE/crowsnest-legacy/README.md

 # crowsnest

-A maritime monitoring solution.
+A reaserch platform for the digitalization of maritime operations

 ## Overview

-`crowsnest` is a microservice-based application with the main focus of being a reasearch platform for maritime operations.
+`crowsnest` is a microservice-based platform for researching digital solutions for maritime operations.

 As a shore center, `crowsnest` will (eventually) allow: